HyNTP: A Distributed Hybrid Algorithm for Time Synchronization: Robustness to Communication Noise, Clock Drift Perturbations, and Error on

-The result follows from an analysis of $V(\tilde{\phi}(t,j))$ over $\mbox{dom } \tilde{\phi}$ utilizing the same approach as in the proof of Theorem \ref{thrm1}. \end{proof} } { \begin{proof} Consider the same Lyapunov function candidate $V(\chi_m) = V_1(\chi_m) + V_2(\chi_m) + V_{\varepsilon_r} (\chi_m)$ from the proof of Theorem \ref{thrm1}.
+\ifbool{two_col}{The proof of this result utilizes a Lyapunov analysis using the function candidate $V$ in (\ref{eqn:lyap}).
+Since the disturbance is present during jumps, we show that $V$ can be upper bounded resulting in a bounded disturbance in $V$ when evaluated along a given solution to $\widetilde{\HS}_{m_{\sigma}}$; see \cite{12} for more details.} { \begin{proof} Consider the same Lyapunov function candidate $V(\chi_m) = V_1(\chi_m) + V_2(\chi_m) + V_{\varepsilon_r} (\chi_m)$ from the proof of Theorem \ref{thrm1}.
 During flows, there is no contribution from the perturbation thus the derivative of $V$ is unchanged from the proof of Theorem \ref{thrm1}.
 Thus, one has \ifbool{rep}{ }{ }

 then by following the same notions of the proof in Theorem \ref{thrm1}, one has

 where $\bar{\kappa}_1 = \max \Big \{ \frac{\kappa_1}{2 \epsilon} , \Big ( \frac{\kappa_1 \epsilon}{2} - \beta_2 \Big ) \Big \}$ and $\varepsilon > 0$.
 At jumps, triggered when $\tau = 0$, one has, for each $\chi_m \in \tilde{D}_m \setminus \tilde{\A}_{\varepsilon}$ and $g \in \tilde{G}_m(\chi_m)$ \ifbool{rep}{ }{ }